What Makes Flax Seed so Healthy?

 Coconut oil is made up of medium chain fatty acids (MCFA).
 These fatty acids do not have a negative effect on cholesterol.
 The liver and the gall bladder do not need to digest and emulsify MCFA, resulting in instant energy, increased metabolic rate and subsequently more heat production and increased circulation.

 Medium Chain Triglycerides (MCT) are easily digested, absorbed, and put to use nourishing the body.
 Unlike other fats, they put little strain on the digestive system and provide a quick source of energy necessary to promote healing.
 MCT’s are just now being used as cooking oils due to their beneficial properties.
 This type of triglyceride is cholesterol-neutral, meaning it has a very small effect on serum cholesterol levels in the body, and does not add trans-fats to formulas.
 MCFAs are made up of lauric acid.
 Capric triglycerides are fatty acids that are rapidly hydrolyzed, absorbed and burned by the body for energy.
-These oils are low in calories, and able to provide quick energy.
+These oils are able to provide quick energy.

 Caprylic acid is considered to have many positive therapeutic qualities—some of which include soothing various infections such as salmonella, ringworm, candidiasis and gastroenteritis.
 One of the most common benefits of caprylic acid is lessening fungal infections such as candidiasis.
 Candidiasis (otherwise known as a yeast infection) is the growth of a yeast-like parasite fungus known as candida.
 This fungus resides in a person’s gut area.
 It can cause a bevy of other health-related issues, including thrush, bloating of the abdomen, chronic fatigue, depression and various digestive disorders.
 Caprylic acid is also excellent for dealing with bacterial infections.
 Because of its short chain length, it can easily go through the wall membranes of fatty cells.
 This helps it to be efficient and effective in fighting certain bacteria covered in lipids (including certain Streptococcus species and Staphylococcus aureus.